 - Tour the facility

 - Complete a personal interview with the admissions coordinator or designee prior to registration.

-- Write an essay about the program of interest and why did they choose DDBS.
+- Write a 2-paragraph essay about the program of interest and why did they choose DDBS.

-- Provide verification documents such as:
+- > Provide verification documents such as:

 - Social Security Card

 - Driver's License/State Identification

 - Proof of income

-- Copy of your high school diploma/GED/Degree or high school transcripts
+- ➤ Copy of your high school diploma/GED/Degree or high school transcripts

+- ➤ Complete Enrollment Contract & Enrollment Documentation